LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 There are of course some issues on this site that some users may not be able to perceive, due to their disability, there may be certain noises, colour or contrast issues and other issues that will not be possible to identify to everyone.
 I can only apologise for that, I genuinely feel uncomfortable putting something out there that isn't inclusive for all, but the only way we can do this is by creating a mixed bag of common issues and because they are are issues, by their very definition, they're going to be problematic to some folk.

-There are a couple of instances where I have implemented an off ramp, it's genuinely difficult to not give the game away to folk who don't need these off ramps, whilst still being aware that I need to do something.
+There are a couple of instances where I have implemented an "off ramp", it's genuinely difficult to not give the game away to folk who don't need these off ramps, whilst still being aware that I need to do something.
 If you use a non-pointing device, there is one instance where I have used an off ramp, you'll likely know it when you find it, you can either refresh the page, or find the appropriate section and specific issue in this guide and I reveal a little trick I created, it's not perfect, but it's something.

-Similarly, if you are a screen reader user, there is one instance that is particularly bad, when you encounter it, find the appropriate section and issue in this guide and I again have implemented a way to allow you to continue, it will at least allow you to continue and hopefully if you have an effigy of me, you won't be burning it, now.
+Similarly, if you are a screen reader user, there is one instance that is particularly bad, when you encounter it, find the appropriate section and issue in this guide and again, I have implemented a way to allow you to continue without the awful mess I created, and hopefully if you have an effigy of me, you won't be burning it, now.

 If anybody discovers these off ramps, by accident, they're not really part of the guide for learning or testing, they're just there for others who may be blocked from participation, so any effect they have should be ignored, just pretend they are not there.

+### Another word of warning
+The site I made is ran by a couple of fictional tech bros, so expect some gentle mockery of that scene, just for funsies.
+The words on that site in no way reflect the views of anyone involved on this project, they're there just because some (not all) voices in that scene do say those things. don't worry, there's nothing to bad, it can just on occasion use dismissive and patronising language.

 ## So, let's dive in